 - Cortisol: Also known as the Stress hormone.
 It is also produced in the adrenal gland and is released during anxiety, nervousness.
 It elevates blood sugar levels and blood pressure.

 - Glucagon: This hormone is produced by the pancreas.
-This hormone is required to breakdown glycogen into glucose.
+This hormone is required to break down glycogen into glucose.
 Glucagon is stored in the liver.
-Underactive state or conditions which need energy, such as fighting, exercise, high level of stress liver is stimulated to release glycogen
+Underactive states or conditions which need energy, such as fighting, exercise, high level of stress liver is stimulated to release glycogen

-- Cytokines: Utilization of amino acid for different body functions causes the release of Cytokines.
+- Cytokines: The utilization of amino acids for different body functions causes the release of Cytokines.
 Cytokines are a kind of communicating proteins between cells.

+What are examples of catabolism?
 Essentially, during catabolism, complex molecules like, proteins, polysaccharides, and fats are broken into small molecules like amino acids, monosaccharides, and fatty acids.
-Some of the major or key catabolic processes are
+Some of the major or key catabolic processes are as follows:

 - Citric acid cycle